ettec/open-trading-platform/README.md

 ## services  <a name="services"></a>

 Below is a list of links to the  source route and README file of each platform service that further elaborates upon the details of the service.
-Note, a basic familiarity with Kubernetes will be beneficial to be able to understand some of the terminology used in README files.
+Note, a basic familiarity with Kubernetes will be beneficial to be able to understand some of the terminology used in the README files.

 [authorization-service](https://github.com/ettec/open-trading-platform/blob/master/go/authorization-service)